Pârvu Cantacuzino: Revolt

+Defeat and death

 A number of setbacks followed the early Russian victory.
+According to the hostile and disparaging account in Răzmerița, Karazin was disappointed upon entering Bucharest, noting that the Cantacuzinos' army was unprepared for war.
+One version of the text claims that the troops' actual commandant was a Captain Marco, described as a simpleton (mojic), his army composed of oieri și plugari, țigani și mămăligari ("shepherds and sharecroppers, Gypsies and cretins [literally: men fed on mămăligă]").
+The same text suggests that, upon contemplating this vulnerable army, civilians onlookers grew alarmed, and began protesting against the Cantacuzinos.
+The episode (seen by Simonescu as entirely fabricated) ends with Pârvu's alleviating speech, which reminds them that the revolt was justified by the Romanians' national humiliation under the Phanariote ascendancy, when they had come to "serve" the Greeks.
+His apocryphal, genocidal, conclusion is:

-The Ottomans camped at Giurgiu were reinforced by troops from Ruschuk and other garrisons, and placed under a senior commander, Çelebi Agha.
+Simonescu notes that such verse is written as an indirect justification for Răducanu: critical of his brothers' lack of military acumen, as much he endorsed their anti-Greek agenda, he did not yet join the revolt in these earliest stages.
+The Ottomans camped at Giurgiu were simultaneously reinforced by troops from Ruschuk and other garrisons, and placed under a senior commander, Çelebi Agha.
 This force began marching on Bucharest; Karazin's volunteers, sent to meet them, were defeated and had to barricade themselves in Comana Monastery.
 Placed in command of a small Russian detachment and a unit of Verzișori or Egheri (Wallachian Jäger), Pârvu Cantacuzino promised to relieve them.
 He was ambushed by Ottoman troops in Vlăsiei forest, outside Comana.
-He was killed in the battle of December 11 or December 15 alongside most of his men, including a Russian Major by the name of Andreh and the Verzișori Captain Șerban Lăcusteanu.
+He was killed in the battle of December 10, December 11, or December 15.
+The same happened to most of his men, including a Russian Major by the name of Andreh and the Verzișori Captain Șerban Lăcusteanu.
 Some 1,000 soldiers are believed to have been killed on the anti-Ottoman side.
 Contemporary accounts suggest that only three of Pârvu's Egheri survived the massacre, all of them ending up as Ottoman slaves.

-However, the Comana ambush became a Russian tactical victory: the Ottoman soldiers, believing that they would not be able to confront a stream of Russian new arrivals, backed out of the confrontation and returned to Giurgiu.
+The Comana ambush became a Russian tactical victory.
+Historian Gheorghe G. Bezviconi proposes that Cantacuzino's sacrifice ensured Karazin's survival.
+The Ottoman soldiers, believing that they would not be able to contain a stream of Russian new arrivals, backed out of the confrontation and returned to Giurgiu.
 As reported by Necolai Piteșteanul, they were in fact justified to retreat, since 1,800 Russian grenadiers had been brought in to deal with them.
 Pârvu's body was recovered by his followers and taken to the nearby monastery.
 Although the latter had been damaged during the fighting, it was incidentally a traditional Cantacuzino burial site.
 Pârvu's remains were placed in the tomb of his maternal ancestor, Radu Șerban.